-During serious, sometimes life-altering changes, whether health or grief or in love, we can wear our sensibilities out.
+During serious, sometimes life-altering changes, whether in health or grief or in love, we can wear our sensibilities out.
 When we build grace by standing strong, we alter the course of events literally in an instant.
 Poof, it just happens to go better now.
 Gratitude has power, just like the power of true love.
-It's literal magical-medicine to soothe our very soul.
+It's literal magical medicine to soothe our very souls.

 Gratitude keeps our focus on what's important.
 It reminds us that we're not in control of everything and to be humble to our Creator, so we can go with the 'flow'.
 A heart full of gratitude doesn't have time to complain; they see the beauty in a mud puddle.
 A grateful heart forces negativity to flee and wards off the bad, opening you up to a stronger, more peaceful life and manifesting more good to be drawn to you.

 It's easy to feel grateful when all is going well.
 Yet it often seems impossibly harsh to strive for gratitude when times are hard.
 But that’s just when we need gratitude’s magic the most.
 In fact, in dire situations when a fire is heaped upon us, we have the most to gain by a grateful perspective on life.
 Gratitude has the power to energize us in the face of what feels demoralizing.
 When we are broken, gratitude has the power to heal.
 In despair, gratitude is a solid 'hope".